UKBMI Scale

 The NHS considers a BMI of 18.5 to 24.9 healthy for adult men.
 Below 18.5 is underweight, 25 to 29.9 is overweight, and 30 and above is in the obese range.
 These are the same bands used for women — BMI is a sex-neutral calculation.
 What differs is the context: men on average carry more muscle mass than women at the same BMI, and they deposit fat more readily around the abdomen, which is the fat that most affects cardiovascular risk.

-For a quick read on whether your weight sits in the NHS healthy range, here are the upper and lower bounds for common UK men’s heights:
+For a quick read on whether your weight sits in the NHS healthy range, here are the lower and upper bounds for common UK men’s heights.
+These figures are calculated from BMI 18.5 to 24.9.

 For your exact numbers and a percentile comparison against the UK male population, use the UK BMI calculator, or see the full BMI chart.